Pediatric Pathology Fellowship Program

 About the program

 The training program in Pediatric Pathology is designed to educate pathologists in the unique features of disease in the fetus, infant, child and adolescent.
-The focus of the program is in anatomic pediatric pathology, but rotations through the clinical laboratories are also included in the program.
+The focus is on anatomic pediatric pathology including exposure to placental pathology, neuropathology and hematopathology as well as opportunities for learning within our clinical laboratories.

 The Department offers exposure to all aspects of pediatric pathology.
-Special strengths include tumor pathology, gastrointestinal and liver pathology, fetal pathology, hematopathology and neuropathology.
+Special strengths include tumor pathology, gastrointestinal and liver pathology, fetal/perinatal pathology, hematopathology and neuropathology.

 Research